AndrewB-S/SYBCoffee/src/content/drinks/first-post.md

 ---
-title: "Cappucino"
+title: Cappucino
-image: "/blog-placeholder-3.jpg"
+image: /blog-placeholder-3.jpg
 ---

-Cappucino
+A cappucino is a type of beverage.
+There's coffe in it.